alimikegami/pos-microservices/README.md

 Inter-service communication is secured using Istio’s mTLS, and external requests are allowed only through the API gateway (Kong).

 ## AI Usage
 This project leverages AI to generate Kubernetes configurations for infrastructure and to learn new concepts.
-Sometimes I also generate specific parts of the code, but I write most of the code and business logic myself.
+Sometimes I also generate specific parts of the code, but I write most of the code and business logic myself with the help of Github Copilot.